carpentries/carpentries-hugo-theme/README.md

 This theme is used to build the websites for [The Carpentries](https://github.com/carpentries/carpentries.org), [Data Carpentry](https://github.com/datacarpentry/datacarpentry.org), [Library Carpentry](https://github.com/LibraryCarpentry/librarycarpentry.org), and [Software Carpentry](https://github.com/swcarpentry/software-carpentry.org/).

+This information is provided to give contributors the opportunity (but not the expecation) to build the site locally.
+All pull requests to the above four website repos will include a preview hosted by Netlify.

 ## Features

 Styling is handled by [Tailwind](https://tailwindcss.com/)